NikolayVoronchuk/cellares/README.md

 * NodeJS should be installed on the system
 * Angular should be installed on the system
 ##
-Task was accomplished with help of Angular, Express, NodeJS
+Task was accomplished with help of Angular, Express, NodeJS, PM2
 ##
 Programming language used: TypeScript
 ##